cosmos/cosmos-sdk/docs/docs/core/16-config.md

 ## pruning

 Determines the pruning strategy to be used.
 The possible values are default, nothing, everything, and custom.
+Pruning only handles pruning of application state (application.db).
+To prune Comet databases please see [Cometbft docs](https://docs.cometbft.com/v0.37/)

 default: the last 362880 states are kept, pruning at 10 block intervals.
 nothing: all historic states will be saved, nothing will be deleted (i.e. archiving node).